 as $q$ grows.
-This limit can be as large as one wishes as $\epsilon$ goes to zero.
-In contrast, the state of art for explicit Reed-Solomon list-decoding configurations requires a ratio of $2 -\Omega(1)$ in order to get a super-polynomial list size, see \cite[Corollary 2]{GR05}.
+This limit can be made as large as one wishes as $\epsilon$ approaches zero.
+In contrast, the state of the art for explicit Reed-Solomon list-decoding configurations requires a ratio of $2 - \Omega(1)$ in order to obtain a super-polynomial list size; see \cite[Corollary 2]{GR05}. \end{Rmk}